-To check which resources are generating charges in your account, do the following:
+To check the resources that are generating charges in your account, do the following:

-In the Bill details by service section, you can see line items for each service on your account.
-If you see charges for a service, it means that this service is generating charges.
+The Details section shows all the charges that are being incurred by various AWS services on your account.
+If you see charges for a service, then that service is generating charges.

-Note: It’s a best practice to check the Bill details by service section for the previous month to identify all services that are generating charges.
+Note: It’s a best practice to check the Details section for the previous month to identify all services that are generating charges.

-- Confirm the Regions where the services are generating charges.
+- Under Details, expand each service to identify the Regions where the services have incurred charges.

 After identifying your active resources in different Regions, terminate resources that you no longer need by opening the respective service console.
-For more information, see How do I terminate all my resources before closing my AWS account?
+For more information, see How do I terminate active resources that I no longer need on my AWS account?

 The charges are being generated by resources on another account